-In a poll, you ask what someone thinks about a specific subject in order to predict behavior or measure people’s attitudes.
-People have been polling each other since the birth of language.
+Typeform allows you to easily create a poll that looks beautiful, and gets more responses.
 Today, we poll in different ways because society, culture, and technology have evolved.
 We ask total strangers about their intake of complex carbohydrates, or who’d make a good head of state.
-And we use digital tools to create and distribute polls—and statistics to analyze the results.

 Create your own poll to learn who your audience is most likely to vote for.
 See all answers in a comprehensive report.